justlitatheng/aarnie.py/README.md

-# growupgame.ppy
+# aarnie
-game about plants escaping insects
+This game is about a little seed called Aarnie, trying to break out of her shell and trying to avoid the insects to escape free to grow in the world!